nikolalsvk/blog/content/blog/a-guide-to-service-workers/index.md

 }
 ```

-Then, the caller can listen to the messages from the worker:
+Then, the caller can listen to the messages from the web worker:

 ```js
 myAwesomeWorker.onmessage = function (e) {